TWICKENHAM ROWING CLUB BYLAWS

 -

-Where no steering foot is fitted (ie in a Pair or Double) the responsibility will be the person at Bow and they are legally responsible for the safety and navigation of the boat and crew, even if a coach is present on a separate launch. .
+Where no steering foot is fitted (ie in a pair or double) the responsibility will lie with the rower at bow and they are legally responsible for the safety and navigation of the boat and crew, even if a coach is present on a separate launch.

 -